yuofi/russian-stress-practice/README.md

 1. Build the application
 2. Deploy it to GitHub Pages

-The application will be available at: `https://denissud.github.io/russian-stress-practice-/`
+The application will be available at: `https://denissud.github.io/russian-stress-practice/`

 ## Technologies Used

-- TypeScript
+- React
 - Vite
-- CSS3
+- Tailwind CSS
 - GitHub Actions (for CI/CD)
 - GitHub Pages (for hosting)